Online Posterior Sampling with a Diffusion Prior: Implementation of

 While this significantly improves the performance of \dps, it does not prevent failures.
 The fundamental problem is that gradient-based optimization is sensitive to the step size, especially when the optimized function is steep.
-We do not have any such hyper-parameter in our algorithm.
+Note that \laplacedps does not have any such hyper-parameter.